 The 10 m tall sculpture shows a man sitting with his right hand and finger pointing towards the sky, towards the atomic bomb.
 His left hand is pointing out to the side, pointing to peace.

-There is also a beautiful sculpture garden inside the park, the Peace Symbol Zone, with several sculptures from all over the world dedicated to peace.
+I also really like the beautiful sculpture garden inside the park, the Peace Symbol Zone, with several sculptures from all over the world dedicated to peace.

 - Opening hours Peace Park: 24/7